carloshkruger/srs-backend/README.md

 This is the backend for a Spaced Repetition System.

 ## Functionalities
-- Create user
+- Create/update/delete user
 - Authentication (JWT)
 - Forgot password
-- Create decks of cards
+- Create/update/delete decks of cards
-- Create cards
+- Create/delete cards
-- Study the cards
+- List and study the cards

 ## Tech stack
 - Node.js